Malibu Creek State Park: History

 The majority of the park's lands were donated by entertainer Bob Hope.
 Other parts of the park, added later, were previously owned by Paramount Pictures and 20th Century Fox for movie ranches.
 Part of the former 20th Century Fox Ranch had been purchased in 1966 from Ronald Reagan.
 The Reagan ranch, known as "Yearling Row", was owned by the future president from 1951 to 1966 (Reagan earlier owned another ranch also called Yearling Row in Northridge, California).
 It was sold by the Reagans to pay campaign debts from the 1966 California governor's campaign.
 Additional parcels have been connected by the Santa Monica Mountains Conservancy and Santa Monica Mountains National Recreation Area.

 In 2014, adjacent Cameron Nature Preserve in Puerco Canyon was acquired by the Santa Monica Mountains Recreation and Conservation Authority.
 This created a contiguous block of public parkland from this park to Corral Canyon Park and will provide a path for the Coastal Slope Trail.
 The 703 acre was purchased from Oscar-winning director James Cameron.

 In 2018 substantial portions of the park, including the Reagan ranch and the Fox Ranch location for many films and television shows, were burned and destroyed by the Woolsey Fire.
+The 2018 Woolsey Fire was one of the most significant recent events affecting Malibu Creek State Park.
+The fire burned most of the park, with the western end suffering the greatest damage, destroyed the remaining Reagan Ranch barn and structures.
+This event highlights the ongoing environmental issues facing the park, including hazardous state of most of its historic structures, ecosystems, and public services.

+Timeline of Occupancy in Malibu Creek State Park.